winter sports canada jasper national park

 View this post on Instagram

-9 X tips for wintersports in Jasper National Park from Edmonton
+9 Tips for Winter Sports in Jasper National Park from Edmonton

-Take a winter road trip: A car is a must in Canada!
-From Edmonton, the winter sport areas are easily accessible, and many winter sports holidays offer a package holiday including a rental car.
-To Jasper National Park it’s about a four-hour drive and along the way you’ll pass enough smaller towns where you can stop to eat and drink something like Hinton.
-Please note that the travel time in winter may be longer depending on the weather conditions, so make sure you leave on time.
+Take a winter road trip: A car is essential in Canada!
+The surrounding ski resorts are easily accessible from Edmonton, and many ski holidays offer package deals that include a rental car.
+Jasper National Park is about a four-hour drive, and along the way, you'll pass plenty of smaller towns where you can stop for food and drinks, such as Hinton.
+Keep in mind that travel time can be longer in winter depending on weather conditions, so plan to leave early.

 Edmonton – Jasper